canonical/phone-docs/en/apps/html-5/guides/cordova-guide.md

 ## Next steps

-Check out the [Cordova CameraTutorial](../tutorials/cordova-camera-app-tutorial.md), which provides all the steps you need to make a working HTML5 Camera app that let’s you snap a picture and then displays it in the app.
+Check out the [Cordova Camera Tutorial](../tutorials/cordova-camera-app-tutorial.md), which provides all the steps you need to make a working HTML5 Camera app that let’s you snap a picture and then displays it in the app.

-You may also want to check out the [HTML5Guide](html5-guide.md) for an overview of Ubuntu HTML5.
+You may also want to check out the [HTML5 Guide](html5-guide.md) for an overview of Ubuntu HTML5.